For Partners | Baltic Sea Day

 How can I sign up and become a partner?

 Baltic Sea day partnership is free of charge, and we invite everyone to join in and enjoy the day in the way that suits them best.
-You can become a partner using the form on the website, or by announcing your own Baltic Sea day event on the Baltic Sea Day website.
+You can become a partner using the form on the website.
+Depending on where our actions will take place, we will happily get you in contact with our local coordinator.

 We hope that all partners of the Baltic Sea Day commit to the Day’s values that emphasize communality, sustainable development, and shared goals and code of conduct.
 The Baltic Sea Day is built with great spirit of community, and we hope that all participants respect the Baltic Sea community and the other partners of the day.
 Our shared goal is to implement actions that make people’s heads turn towards the Baltic Sea.